hanhua/nodejs-start/README.md

     `@babel/plugin-transform-runtime` with `corejs` set to 3 seems to increase the bundle size a lot, so I am not using it.

+15. Modifying the `webpack.config.js` to split the bundle into different chunks by category.
+Right now, axios and react packages are in their own chunks, and all other third party are in vendors chunk.
+    Only our own code is in the main chunk.